ludolpif/llss/README.md

 I also leave public an unfiltered-yet dubious goals ideas: [GOALS-scratchpad.md](doc/dev/early/GOALS-scratchpad.md).

-# How to run and build it
+## How to user it

+You barely can't yet.
+- This software is in early development stage and will never be production-ready while I am the (sole) developer
-No releases it at all.
-I want to do it early.
+- No releases it at all.
+I want to do it early mostly for mod developers first
+- I want to find, reserve then change to a better project name if I feel it can really reach users one day

+## How to write it, mod it

 Build instructions for [GNU/Linux](BUILDING-Linux.md) (which I use), [Windows 10/11](BUILDING-Windows.md) (which it works), [Mac OS X](BUILDING-MacOSX.md) (not yet).
+Contribution instructions here: [CONTRIBUTING.md](doc/CONTRIBUTING.md].

 # Firsts technical choices (jump in !)
 - Don't dive into costly complex and platform-specific [short-term hopefully performant](doc/PERFORMANCE.md) C++ code